Detailed course offerings (Time Schedule) are available for

 Q SCI 403 Introduction to Resampling Inference (4) NW

-Examines concepts in ecological modeling focusing on the rational, interpretation, and motivation for modeling in ecological sciences.
+Examines concepts in ecological modeling focusing on the rationale, interpretation, and motivation for modeling in ecological sciences.
 Explores individual, population, and ecosystem-based models.
 Excel-based computer exercises, model building and interpretation, readings.
 Recommended: prior coursework in ecology and statistics.
-Offered: jointly with FISH 454; W.
+Offered: jointly with FISH 454.

 Explores the use of models in the evaluation of alternative management polices for natural resources, including modeling approaches, fitting models to data, and evaluating alternative management polices.
 Emphasizes calculating risk of extinction, and design of biological reserves.
 Recommended: either Q SCI 454 or FISH 454.
 Offered: jointly with FISH 458; Sp.